This is the multi-page printable view of this section. Click here to print.

 CategoryDetailed description

-• Select in time units (1 hour, 3 hours, 12 hours) or set manually
+• Select in time units (1 hour, 3 hours, 12 hours) or allow the user to set a custom range

 Table.
 Cloud Functions Details – Log Tab Items